jliocsar/jstr/README.md

-# jstr 🪅
+# jstr 🪴

-Simple JavaScript CLI tool to read, parse and manipulate JSON files.
+Simple JavaScript CLI tool to read and parse JSON files.
+It also allows you to manipulate the output itself by using JS syntax.

+TL;DR This is a `JSON.parse`/`JSON.stringify` wrapper, used to facilitate interactions with JSON files.

 ## Usage